Ahmedkel/alx-system_engineering-devops/0x07-networking_basics/README.md

 If we continue the comparison of a network device to your house, where IP address is like your postal address, UDP and TCP ports are like the windows and doors of your place.
 A TCP/UDP network device has 65535 ports.
 Some of them are officially reserved for a specific usage, some of them are known to be used for a specific usage (but nothing is officially declared) and the rest are free of use.

-While the full list of ports should not be memorized, it is important to know the most used ports, letâ€™s start by remembering 3 of them:
+While the full list of ports should not be memorized, it is important to know the most used ports, let’s start by remembering 3 of them:

 -   **22** for SSH
 -   **80** for HTTP